 The Workers Comp Audit Prep Mini Guide

 A company’s workers comp audit can be a very trying time.
-You have to get your records together which sometimes can involve much more than an income tax audit.
+You have to get your records together which sometimes can involve much more than a business tax audit.

-The Top 10 Preparations For An Audit are:
+The Top 10 Preparations For Workers Comp Audit are:

 - Organization is key.
 When your files are disorganized, your company looks disorganized.
 This is never a good way to start the audit.